-Day One: Crafts Villages, a Monumental Lunch, and Fried Tarantulas
+Day One: Crafts Villages, a Monumental Lunch, and a Fried Tarantula Snak

-This morning you set out from Phnom Penh for Kampong Cham and Kampong Tom by road.
-Along the way stop at Potoch Village, one of several "crafts villages" (villages that specialize in the production of a single commodity) on your journey to Siem Reap.
+Set out from Phnom Penh for Kampong Cham and Kampong Tom by road.
+Along the way stop at Potoch Village.
 Potoch is famous for its silversmiths.
 The tiny "main street" through the village is lined with workshops and the sound of many hammers at work surrounds you.
 You will visit the best of the lot to see locally-mined silver is turned into everything from jewelry to elaborate tableware.
 (Shopping is allowed, but not required.)

 If you are hungry for a mid-morning snack, we will also stop at a road-side market in Skun.
 Here, your guide and driver will no doubt buy a bag of freshly fried tarantulas from the local ladies who proffer plates piled high with these popular treats.
 Tasting something like soft shell crab, the locals swear by their medicinal powers to cure, among other things, car sickness.

 After lunch it's on to Wat Nokor Bachey. about ten minutes away.
 This nearly-pristine 11th century Hindu temple is unusual because of the Buddhist temple later built within the structure.
 The painted columns and ceiling make it among the most colorful and unusual Buddhist houses of worship in Cambodia.

 Next, it's on to Kompong Thom.
 Along the way you will make a stop at a rubber plantation and another crafts village where just about everyone carves Buddha statues of every size from local stone.

 You overnight at a really lovely French-owned hotel with a pool and a nice restaurant.
 The rooms are comfortable, but suites are pretty fantastic.

 Day Two: Sambor Prey Kuk & Fish Sauce Mansions